How to watch Disney+ on Sky – how to get it on Sky Q and NOW TV - TheNewsTrace

 - The field will begin to obtain the software program – it can take up to 10 minutes.

-- To verify the standing of the obtain, go to Settings,System information and spotlight Software program model.
+- To verify the standing of the obtain, go to Settings,System data and spotlight Software program model.

 - When it lastly says “Software program replace profitable” press Standby on your distant.